thu-ml/STAIR/README.md

 We sincerely appreciate the well-maintained libraries like [LLaMaFactory](https://github.com/hiyouga/LLaMA-Factory) and [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF), which help us develop our models more effectively.

 ## Citation
-If you find LLaVA useful for your research and applications, please cite using this BibTeX:
+If you find STAIR useful for your research and applications, please cite using this BibTeX:

 ```
 @article{zhang2025stair,